 I am a PhD candidate in Political at the University of Wisconsin-Madison.
-In Fall 2017 I will be a postdoctoral fellow at the University of Pennsylvania’s Perry World House.
+I am a postdoctoral fellow at the University of Pennsylvania.

 I study international relations and comparative politics with a focus on the international dimensions of civil war.
 My current research lies at the intersection of international relations and comparative politics, focusing on how conflict between states influences conflict within states.
 My dissertation provides a systematic account of how states’ geopolitical context influences their risk of experiencing a civil war.